First Time Volunteering Abroad for Students, Solo travellers, Seniors and More

 Will Covid-19 impact my first time volunteer experience?

 We get a lot of questions about volunteering in a Covid-19 world and whether the pandemic will impact your experience.
 We’ve actually found volunteering during Covid-19 to positively impact our volunteers’ experiences.
-With fewer people traveling, you’ll encounter smaller crowds and the communities we support have an even greater need for volunteers, which means your impact will be that much more valued.
+With fewer people travelling, you’ll encounter smaller crowds and the communities we support have an even greater need for volunteers, which means your impact will be that much more valued.

 At IVHQ, the safety and wellbeing of our volunteers is always our highest priority.
 That’s why: